NicoPANW/Contrail_Cookbook/docs/index.md

 ### Reverse Path Forwarding

 By default, Contrail has "Reverse Path Forwarding" knob enables in the VN.
 It means that vRouter checks that the source has a valid IP@ in FIB.
+Note that it only works for inter-subnet IP@, not intra-subnet IP@.

 To demonstrate the feature, let's configure for instance a loopback 11.0.0.9/32 on vSRX_3.
 From vSRX_3 do ssh to vSRX_4 from this new loopback.